fastbodin/sim_anneal/README.md

 ## Python Code

-See `python/build/solver.py` for our implementation in Python.
+See `python/build/qubo_solver.py` for our implementation in Python.
 See `python/unit_test.py` for unit tests to check your Python build.
-Finally, see `python/run.py` for an example of how to run the solver with a toy example.
+Finally, see `python/examples` for examples of the solver in action.

 ### Requirements: